-He brings a claim against the nursing home and Genesis, alleging that as a result of their breaches of the standard of care, he suffered serious bodily injuries, mental anguish, disability, inconvenience, and discomfort.
+He brings a nursing home fall lawsuit against the nursing home and Genesis, alleging that as a result of their breaches of the standard of care, he suffered serious bodily injuries, mental anguish, disability, inconvenience, and discomfort.
 He alleges that he will continue to suffer permanent functional limitations.Additional Comments

 - The last nursing home case filed in Maryland before this claim was a fall case against a big national nursing home chain filed on the eve of the statute of limitations without a certificate of merit.
 The exact same is true for this case.
 The one big difference is that last case has filed against a nursing home with a record of mistakes.
 Woodside is probably the highest rated Genesis nursing home in Maryland.